 • Strategic value within the STFC/CLF programme.

 • For Programme Access, funding from BBSRC, EPSRC, MRC, NERC, STFC, or Wellcome Trust.

 Supporting evidence which increases the confidence in a successful outcome:

-• Productivity of Investigator.
+• Productivity of Investigator.Category 3.

 • Productivity of grant supported staff (where relevant).

 • Quality of leadership/management.

 Important additional criteria which will be used to prioritise proposals when they cannot be separated under Categories 1 and 2: